benbyford/ai-ethics-framework/README.md

 As such, this framework shouldn't be viewed as a final product or a complete method rather a tool to help you uncover as an organisation discover issues you may have overlooked and put better practises in place to mitigate inherent issues with using AI technologies in the real world (e.g. other than in simulation).

-Final caveat: This is not relevant to AGI research but refers to a business interested or currently using Machine Learning, genetic algorithms, automata, or expert systems in a larger system context.
+Final caveat: This is not relevant to AGI research, singularity or theory of mind but refers to a business interested or currently using Machine Learning, genetic algorithms, automata, or expert systems in a larger system context.

 ## How to use this framework